Dekorg/Sandbox/BaseWindowsService/README.md

 Handy argument switches:

 MyWindowsService.exe DEBUG - Runs as a console app for debugging.
-MyWindowsService.exe I -Installs the service using SC.exe CREATE MyWindowsService.exe U -Uninstalls the service using SC.exe DELETE
+MyWindowsService.exe I -Installs the service using SC.exe CREATE.
+MyWindowsService.exe U -Uninstalls the service using SC.exe DELETE.